apify/crawlee/docs/api/SystemStatus.md

 ## `systemStatus.getHistoricalStatus()` ⇒ `Object`

-Returns an object with the following structure:
+Returns an {SystemInfo} object with the following structure:

 ```javascript
 {